 - Planning group international travel opportunities: Explore the provided guidelines and best practices for faculty, staff and student organizations planning group international travel opportunities for Ohio State students.

 - Understanding the core functions and services of education abroad at Ohio State: The staff of the Education Abroad unit in the Office of International Affairs perform a number of essential functions and services, including advising and outreach; comprehensive application management; pre-departure orientation; risk management; program coordination; new program development and consultation; financial management; and scholarship administration.

 - Understanding credit allocation: The Council on Academic Affairs has approved a thorough set of university-wide guidelines for credit allocation for education abroad programs.

-- Staying safe and healthy abroad: Faculty, staff and resident directors accompanying students to international locations for the purpose of study abroad, research, internships, special projects, conferences and/or service learning are provided with comprehensive health and safety information, and are required to comply with basic university risk management procedures.
+- Staying safe and healthy abroad: Faculty, staff and resident directors accompanying students to international locations for the purpose of education abroad, research, internships, special projects, conferences and/or service learning are provided with comprehensive health and safety information, and are required to comply with basic university risk management procedures.
 Additionally, the International Travel Policy Committee was appointed by the provost to develop guidelines and policies to maintain the health and safety of Ohio State students, faculty and staff studying abroad or conducting research or business in another country.

 - Understanding policies, procedures and guidelines: Developing an education abroad program requires commitment, time and energy on the part of academic units, resident directors and the Office of International Affairs.
 To conserve resources, streamline processes and benefit students, there are study abroad policies, itinerary and budgetary guidelines and financial procedures in place to guide effective and timely program development.